Institute-Eng-and-Comp-Mechanics-UStgt/ApHIN/README.md

 [3] Kathleen Champion, Bethany Lusch, J. Nathan Kutz, and Steven L. Brunton.
 Data-driven discovery of coordinates and governing equations.
 Proceedings of the National Academy of Sciences, 116(45):22445–22451, 2019.

-## Features
-This repository implements neural networks that identify linear port-Hamiltonian systems from (potentially high-dimensional) data[1].
-* Autoencoders (AEs) for dimensionality reduction
-* pH layer to identify system matrices that fullfill the definition of a linear pH system
-* pHIN: identify a (parametric) low-dimensional port-Hamiltonian system directly
-* ApHIN: identify a (parametric) low-dimensional latent port-Hamiltonian system based on coordinate representations found using an autoencoder
-* Examples for the identification of linear pH systems from data
-  * One-dimensional mass-spring-damper chain
-  * Pendulum
-  * discbrake model

 [license-shield]: https://img.shields.io/github/license/Institute-Eng-and-Comp-Mechanics-UStgt/ApHIN.svg
 [license-url]: https://github.com/Institute-Eng-and-Comp-Mechanics-UStgt/ApHIN/blob/main/LICENSE